Continually Updated Clinical Reference

 • Seizures should be treated with appropriate anticonvulsants.

-Wilson disease is an inborn error of copper metabolism, which manifests as hepatic cirrhosis and basal ganglia damage.
+Wilson disease is an inborn error of copper metabolism that may present with neurologic, hepatic, or psychiatric symptoms.
 It is inherited in an autosomal-recessive fashion.

-In 1993, Bull et al suggested that Wilson disease is the result of a defect in the Wc1 gene (chromosome 13), which encodes a copper transporting P-type adenosine triphosphatase that is expressed in the liver and kidney.
-Excess copper accumulates in the liver, brain, cornea, kidneys, and other tissues of untreated patients.
-The serum ceruloplasmin is low and excessive copper exists in the plasma and urine.
+In 1993, Bull et al suggested that Wilson disease is the result of a defect in the Wc1 gene (chromosome 13q14.3-q21.1) which encodes a copper transporting P-type adenosine triphosphatase that is expressed in the liver and kidney.
+[16] Excess copper accumulates in the liver, brain, cornea, kidneys, and other tissues of untreated patients.
+Serum ceruloplasmin is low and excessive copper occurs in the plasma and urine.

 Clinical features

-Hepatic dysfunction is the most frequent mode of presentation, representing the initial feature in more than 50% of cases.
-The liver disease is mostly in the form of acute hepatitis that either resolves spontaneously or progresses to fulminant hepatic failure.
-Less common are asymptomatic hepatomegaly, chronic active hepatitis, or cirrhosis.
+Hepatic dysfunction is the initial feature in more than 50% of cases.
+Patients typically develop acute hepatitis that either resolves spontaneously or progresses to fulminant hepatic failure.
+Less common presentations are asymptomatic hepatomegaly, chronic active hepatitis, or cirrhosis.

-• If untreated, most individuals eventually develop manifestations of neurologic dysfunction.
+• Untreated most individuals eventually develop neurologic dysfunction.

-In 40% of individuals, neurological symptoms are the presenting feature.
+• In 40% of individuals, neurologic symptoms are the presenting feature.
+These children typically present during the second decade of life.

 • Neurologic manifestations vary widely and may include chorea as well as dystonia, tremor, dysarthria, dysphagia, bradykinesia, and gait disorder.
 Most patients have gradual decline in school performance and intellectual abilities.
 Seizures are uncommon.